Placeblock/CommandAPI/README.md

   <dd>If no description is provided there will be no description in the HelpMessage.</dd>

   <dt>withPermission(String permission)</dt>
-  <dd>Sets the permission that is required to run this command. </dd>
+  <dd>Sets the permission that is required to run this subCommand. </dd>
   <dt>requires(Predicate requirement)</dt>
   <dd>This Node is only executed if this Predicate returns true.</dd>
 </dl>